fwaters2/100-days-of-code/r1-log.md

 ### R1D7
 Got a basic REST API working, connected to a DB, and created 3 endpoints.
 Still working on getting some of the backend logic to work, but much smoother sailing

+### R1D8
+Backend logic is all working how I had hoped so calling the demo finished.
+Thinking about trying the same application with a GraphQL backend